Carmelleonie/binary_trees/README.md

-Write a function that goes through a binary tree using in-order traversal
+Write a function that goes through a binary tree using post-order traversal